 Jason Liberty was appointed to our Board of Directors in February 2020.
-Mr. Liberty brings over 20 years of finance experience and deep domain expertise in the travel and leisure vertical.
-Currently, Mr. Liberty is the Executive Vice President and Chief Financial Officer for Royal Caribbean Cruises Ltd. He is responsible for overseeing the finance and accounting, strategic planning, information technology, legal and risk management functions.
+Mr. Liberty brings over 24 years of finance experience and deep domain expertise in the travel and leisure vertical.
+Currently, Mr. Liberty is the Director, President and Chief Executive Officer for Royal Caribbean Cruises Ltd ("Royal Caribbean").
+Since joining Royal Caribbean in 2005, Mr. Liberty has had many roles, most recently as Executive Vice President and Chief Financial Officer in his former role.
+He was responsible for overseeing their finance and accounting, strategy, shared service operations, technology, supply chain, port operations, legal and risk management functions.
 Before joining Royal Caribbean Cruises Ltd. in 2005, he was a senior manager with KPMG, LLP.
+Mr Liberty earned his MBA from University of North Carolina at Chapel- Hill, Kenan-Flagler Business School.
 The business address of Mr. Liberty is 1050, Caribbean Way, Miami FL33131.